rpxpx/picovideo/README.md

 ---
 Maximum binary size is ~4.2MB, limited by available flash memory.
 Video compilation will fail if binary size would exceed this.
 Try higher compression, and then a smaller image set.
 In compression mode 0, 49 160x130 px frames can be compiled into video.

 Highest possible framerate is 16.36 fps, in compression mode 0, and with overclocking on.
 When started, Pico will make a first pass through the image set to determine the maximum framerate for the binary.
-That framerate, and information on image decompression and render times, will be printed to screen for a few seconds.
-Pico will then loop through the frames at the requested rate, or the highest achievable rate, whichever is smallest.
+That framerate, and image decompression and render times, will be printed to screen for a few seconds.
+Pico will then loop through the frames at the requested rate, or the highest achievable rate if lower.

 If the achievable rate is too low, try switching on processor overclocking.
 Overclocking consumes more power, and will deplete batteries faster.